Junovy-Hosting/flux_reconcile/INTEGRATION.md

 # Integration

-The `flux-reconcile` binary can be integrated into shell scripts or other tooling to replace shell-based event monitoring.
+The `flux-enhanced-cli` binary can be integrated into shell scripts or other tooling to replace shell-based event monitoring.

 ## How It Works